pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 }
 ```

-This endpoint returns running tasks assigned to specified user.
+This endpoint returns running tasks assigned to a specified user.

 ### HTTP Request